DucManhPhan/DucManhPhan.github.io/_posts/2019-09-30-Understanding-configuration-with-webpack-and-babel.md

       npm install --save-dev webpack-dev-server
       ```

+      Under the hood, ```webpack-dev-server``` is a mini Node.js Express server.
+It uses a library called SockJS to emulate a web socket.

       ```webpack-dev-server``` is a localhost server which we will use to preview how our web application works.
 The server will automatically send reload events to the browser to refresh the pages as soon as we make changes to the code.
 This should be used for development only.

       To run our project with ```webpack-dev-server```, we need to configure in package.json file: